dji-sdk/Payload-SDK-Doc/source/guide/hardware.md

 title: Hardware Platform
 date: 2020-01-17
 version: 2.0.0
-keywords: [development kit, SkyPort, Skyport V2, Skyport, X-Port, payload, ]
+keywords: [development kit, Skyport, Skyport V2, X-Port, payload, ]
 ---
 > **NOTE**
 > * This article is **machine-translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.